nathaniel-o/uc_ensemble/nso/anTODOS.md

 #  TODOS
+  - [ ] Borders not working @ summer/springtime PAGES?
+  - [ ] Summertime borders? rgba(27,245,78) ? transparent

-- [ ] Winter page is all Columns?
+  - [ ] Future script testing ?
   - [ ] Carousel X button sometimes doesn't work

-- [ ] Borders not working @ summer/springtime - due Gallery Block setup?
 - [ ] Other User's Posts central to Blog Page?
 (Or is Blog Page our Gallery? )
 - [ ] Other User's Posts should be comment-style feed
 - [ ] Other user's posts may appear under Single Drink Posts?
 - [ ] Blog Home v.
 Gallery v.
 Other User's Posts?

-- [ ] No Duplicate in Carousel & if Randomizing
+- [ ] Winter page is all Columns?
 - [ ] Other User's posts need be excluded from Carousel & randomizing.
 - [ ] Media library : Edit image option broken.
 - [ ] Autumnal : CSS classes for photo rotation!!
 EASY !!
 - [ ] Since drinks-plugin depends on theme's style var's anyway, maybe worth hard coding the duplicate / shared styleImagesByPageID function ?
 - [ ] Post content/Pop out: do variable text & spacing, image auto, pop-out max-size based on orientation of IMG

-- [ ] Future script testing ? (for broken images or non-closing pop-out?)
 - [ ] Clear/Silver color filter wrongly gave Long Island Hibiscus Ice Tea(Red) from Martini Twist Pop-Out on EV page ( hard to replicate without a script - is this unit testing? )

-- [ ] Summertime borders? rgba(27,245,78) ? transparent
 - [ ] SP pop-out & carousel gradient wrong ?
 - [ ] Seasonal in navbar should be based on Date .